gscrow/dressipi-com/index.markdown

 title: Dressipi Fashion Prediction Platform
 position: 0
 header:
-  title: Be Smarter.
-Be Predictive.
-  body: "## The world's only Fashion Prediction Platform, Dressipi enables retailers
-    to predict what their customers will buy and not return, optimising profitability and giving customers the best possible experience wherever and however they choose to shop."
+  title: Driving Profitable Growth For Fashion Retailers
+  body: "## The leading, independently verified revenue optimisation platform for fashion retailers. ."
   button:
-    copy: Let's Talk
+    copy: Schedule A Free Consultation
     url: "/contact"
   hero-image: "/uploads/banner__home.jpg"
-  link:
-    copy: Watch Video
-    url: "#youtube"
 description: "Dressipi is the world's only Fashion Prediction Platform designed to help retailers predict what their customers will buy and not return, optimising profitability and giving shoppers the best possible experience.\n\n"
-has-contact-section: true
+has-contact-section: false
 sections:
-- title: Trusted by Leading Brands
-  subtitle: Dressipi delivers unbeatable revenue growth to some of the UK's biggest
-    retailers
+- title: With Dressipi you’re in Fashionable Company
+  subtitle: We help the world’s leading brands to reduce costs and grow profitably.
   handle: clients
   clients:
   - John Lewis